Clinical Microbiology Short Essay Question And Answers

 • It is the second stage of the human cycle of the malaria parasite

-• During this phase, the parasite resides inside RBC and passes through stages of Trophozoites, schizonts, and merozoites.
+• During this phase, the parasite resides inside the RBC and passes through stages of Trophozoites, schizonts, and merozoites.

-• Following changes occur during this phase
+• The following changes occur during this phase

 • Release of merozoites into the blood